Equestrian at the 2020 Summer Olympics – Team eventing

-The team eventing event at the 2020 Summer Olympics is scheduled to take place from 30 July to 2 August 2021 at the Baji Koen and Sea Forest Cross-Country Course.
+The team eventing event at the 2020 Summer Olympics took place from 30 July to 2 August 2021 at the Baji Koen and Sea Forest Cross-Country Course.
 Like all other equestrian events, the eventing competition is open-gender, with both male and female athletes competing in the same division.
-45 riders (15 teams of 3) from 15 nations are expected to compete.
+45 riders (15 teams of 3) from 15 nations competed.

 Background

 This will be the 25th appearance of the event, which has been held at every Summer Olympics since it was introduced in 1912.

 The reigning Olympic champion is France (Karim Laghouag, Thibaut Vallette, Mathieu Lemoine, and Astier Nicolas).
 The reigning (2018) World Champion is Great Britain (Rosalind Canter, Piggy French, Tom McEwen, and Gemma Tattersall).

 An Olympics.com preview of equestrian (all events) provided the following overview:

 Germany has won the most gold medals in Olympic equestrian sports (26 to be exact), reflecting the country's equestrian heritage and passion for the sport.
 Michael Jung has dominated individual eventing at recent Games, winning gold in both London 2012 and Rio 2016.
 Jung was destined to carve his name into equestrian history: both his father and grandfather were well-known equestrian athletes.
 Sweden, France, the USA and Great Britain are among the other leading nations in equestrian sport.